DataWraith/utility-belt/README.md

   a new HashMap.
 The HashMap keeps track of how often a given state has occurred.
 This can be used to, for example, count how often a state is visited in a finite state machine after `n` iterations.

-- TODO: Path contraction / memoization (not sure what to name this)

-  Some Advent of Code puzzles involve finding the result of applying, say, one billion operations to a data structure.
-Since this kind of problem would be impossible otherwise, the problems usually contain a cycle we can find using, for example, the `pathfinding` crate and Brent's algorithm.

-  Path contraction is an alternative that I want to investigate for this use-case.
-The idea is to make short-cuts in the state-space, similar to the `Contraction Hierarchies` idea in pathfinding.

-  For example, given a path from A to E, `A -> B -> C -> D -> E`, we can start by moving from `A` to `B`, and then from `B` to `C`.
-Now that we know where the transitions lead, we can add a shortcut from `A` to `C`, skipping `B`.

-  Short-cuts are themselves subject to being short-cut: When we're at `A` again, we move through the short-cut `A--->C`.
-If there is already a short-cut `C--->E`, we can combine the shortcuts to form a new shortcut `A--->E`.

-  We store the length of each short-cut in order to be able to track how many operations we've done already.
-If a shortcut would overshoot the target, we can simply ignore it.